AdityaKhowalGithub/Styled/README.md

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#welcome-to-your-expo-app-)

-# ➤ Welcome to Your Expo App 🎉👋
+# ➤ Welcome to STYLED App 🎉👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 This project serves as a foundation for developing cross-platform applications with ease and efficiency. 🚀